codio-gcse-2014/teacher-python-3/.guides/sections.md

 ## Task 4

 This program will save a dictionary to a txt file.
-If we change the file extension to ".csv" from ".txt", we can open this file with a spreadsheet program.
-Notice, how for convenience, we used Python's ability to run other programs and open files in them – we are launching Notepad with the file we created to save us searching for it.
+If we change the file extension to ".csv" from ".txt", we can open this file.

 Open [task-04.py](open_file "08-files/task-04.py").